neumino/neumino.github.io/movies.md

 ### Trigger Point
-*Released on 2021-04-23, vote average 10*
+*Released on 2021-04-23, vote average 7.5*

-Follows Nicolas Shaw, a retired U.S. special operative who becomes part of an elite &#34;invisible&#34; team that quietly takes out the worst villains around the world.
+Nicolas Shaw is a retired U.S. special operative who becomes part of an elite &#39;invisible&#39; team that quietly takes out the worst villains around the world.

 <iframe id="player"
 	type="text/html"